primer/react/contributor-docs/adrs/adr-002-behavior-isolation.md

 #### Other

-- The custom element and web component API progress slower than React due to changes needing to go through the whatwq standards process.
+- The custom element and web component API progress slower than React due to changes needing to go through the whatwg standards process.

 #### Risks of not switching to custom elements for behaviors